-In 2022, Jan Wouters will sing Tolomeo in Handel’s Guilio Cesare with così facciamo.
-In 2018, he created the parts of Herr C and Evengelizzatore in the world premiere of liminal space during the contemporary music festival Münchener Biennale and made his debut with Opera Ballet Vlaanderen in 2019.
+Jan Wouters sings Oronte in Walpurgis’ Talestri with Kammeroper München in August and September 2021 and will make his debut as Oberon in a new production of Britten’s A Midsummer Night’s Dream at Opera Zuid in May 2022.
+In 2018, he created the roles of Herr C and Evengelizzatore in the world premiere of liminal space during the contemporary music festival Münchener Biennale and in 2019 he made his company debut with Opera Ballet Vlaanderen.

-In 2017, the countertenor performed Tolomeo in Handel’s Giulio Cesare in Munich’s Reaktorhalle as well as the main character Refugee in Dove’s Flight at Munich’s Prinzregententheater.
-Jan Wouters worked with producers including Balázs Kovalik and Olivier Tambosi.
+In 2017, the Belgian countertenor performed Tolomeo in Handel’s Giulio Cesare at Munich’s Reaktorhalle as well as the leading role of the Refugee in Dove’s Flight at Munich’s Prinzregententheater.
+Jan Wouters has worked with directors such as Balázs Kovalik and Olivier Tambosi.

-As a concert soloist, Jan Wouters’ concert repertoire includes Bach’s cantatas, Christmas-Oratorio, St. John Passion, St. Matthew Passion, Berlioz’ Les Nuits d’Été, Charpentier’s Te Deum, Elgar’s Sea Pictures, Handel’s Messiah and Ode for the Birthday of Queen Anna, Haydn’s Nelson Mass, Mitchell’s Cavell Mass, Mozart’s Requiem, Pergolesi’s Stabat Mater, Purcell’s Come Yes ons of art, Rossini’s Petite Messe Solennelle, Tuma’s Stabat Mater, Vivaldi’s Gloria and Stabat Mater.
-On 17th January 2021, a concert with Vivaldi’s Il Mondo del ‘Prete Rosso’ will be streamed live.
+Jan Wouters’ repertoire as a concert soloist includes Bach’s cantatas, Christmas Oratorio, St John Passion and St Matthew Passion, Berlioz’ Les Nuits d’été, Charpentier’s Te Deum, Elgar’s Sea Pictures, Handel’s Messiah and Ode for the Birthday of Queen Anne, Haydn’s Nelson Mass, Mitchell’s Cavell Mass, Mozart’s Requiem, Pergolesi’s Stabat Mater, Purcell’s Come ye sons of art, Rossini’s Petite messe solennelle, Tuma’s Stabat Mater and Vivaldi’s Gloria and Stabat Mater.

-The Belgian alto is also a dedicated recitalist, singing Elgar’s Sea Pictures, Finzi’s lied cyclus Let us garlands bring as well as selected lieder by Fauré, Hahn, Schubert, Strauss, Vandewege, Wolf, Strauss.
-Jan Wouters performed with Ensemble Octopus, Münchner Rundfunkorchester, philharmonie zuidnederland under the baton of conductors including Hartmut Haenchen, Jan Müller-Wieland, Ulf Schirmer.
+Jan Wouters is also a dedicated recitalist, singing Elgar’s Sea Pictures, Finzi’s song cycle Let us garlands bring and Lieder by Fauré, Hahn, Schubert, Strauss, Vandewege, Wolf and Strauss.
+Jan Wouters has performed with orchestras including Ensemble Octopus, Münchner Rundfunkorchester and Philharmonie Zuidnederland under the baton of conductors such as Hartmut Haenchen, Jan Müller-Wieland and Ulf Schirmer.